vis-kid/octopress_drafts_previewer/source/_posts/2015-10-01-Neat-Variables.markdown

 + column
 + gutter

-Your variables are best placed in one central place like in your **_grid-settings** partial.
+Before we start I should remind you that most of the time your Neat variables are best placed in one central location like in your **_grid-settings** partial.
 In any case, to avoid any surprises, make sure to not forget to import these variables before you import Neat.

 Sass:
 ``` sass